NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

+Sedlmair et al.~\cite{sedlmair2014visual} provided an extensive survey and proposed a conceptual framework to categorize the various analysis tasks and navigation strategies used in such visual analysis systems.
 Our proposed visual analysis system encompasses three of the six analysis tasks formalized by Sedlmair et al., namely, \textit{optimization}, \textit{uncertainty}, and \textit{sensitivity}.
 Among the four navigation strategies that they identified, our system covers two of them, namely \textit{informed trial and error} and \textit{local-to-global}.
-One main advantage of our proposed neural network-assisted visual analysis system is that, all of these analysis and navigation tasks are carried out using a single analysis framework in the backend, i.e, the trained neural network-based surrogate model.
 Simulation parameter analysis is also a popular topic in scientific visualization community.
 Parameter sensitivity analysis techniques~\cite{murphy2004quantification, kleijnen1992techniques, elsey2011large} have been widely used to perform various uncertainty-aware scientific analysis and visualization~\cite{biswas2017visualization, hamby1994review, sens1}.
-The recent survey on ensemble simulation data visualization by Wang et al. \cite{wang2018visualization} also covers the sub-category of simulation parameter analysis in visualization community.
+The recent survey on visualization techniques for ensemble simulation data by Wang et al. \cite{wang2018visualization} also covers the sub-category of simulation parameter analysis \clrr{in the visualization} community.